M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Method

 Summarily, to enhance modality-specific and diverse representations and thereby mitigate information ambiguity in MFMs, M-IDoL synergistically optimizes $\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{cst}}$:

 During early pre-training, $\mathcal{L}_{\text{route}}$ rapidly decreases, potentially establishing reliable subspace assignments for $X$, $Y$ and $Z$.
-In later epochs, $\mathcal{L}_{\text{route}}$ tends to be stabilize and $\mathcal{L}_{\text{cst}}$ begin to be optimized, indicating that the model is focusing to learn diverse representations within relatively stable MoE subspaces.
+In later epochs, $\mathcal{L}_{\text{route}}$ tends to stabilize and $\mathcal{L}_{\text{cst}}$ begins to be optimized, indicating that the model focuses on learning diverse representations within relatively stable MoE subspaces.
 Notably, for downstream tasks, only the teacher network $T_\theta$ is retained as the visual encoder, while \textbf{the student network $S_\theta$ and MoE projectors are discarded}.